csantanapr/knative-kind/README.md

 Setup [Knative](https://knative.dev) on [Kind](https://kind.sigs.k8s.io/)

+Get Serverless Apps up and running on your workstation in minutes.

 Checkout my tutorials for other kubernetes like [docker-desktop](https://github.com/csantanapr/knative-docker-desktop) and [minikube](https://github.com/csantanapr/knative-minikube).

 Please refer and complete the tasks specified the "Install Docker Desktop" and "Install Kind" section before executing the command below